RonitMurabiya/iDone/README.md

-# 📝 React To-Do List App
+# 📝 iDone - Manage your all Todo list

-A simple and responsive To-Do List application built using React.
+A simple To-Do List application built using React.
 It allows users to add, delete, and mark tasks as completed, helping you stay organized and productive.

 ---